adam-cowley/twitch-project/docs/05-authorisation.md

 Previously, we looked at **Authentication**; how we could verify that the User is who they say they are.
 Now, we'll look at ensuring that a User is actually able to do what they want - in other words **Authorisation**.
 To clarify the difference, let's take a look at a scenario for Neoflix.

-When a User first registers for Neoflix they will should automatically be given a 30 day free trial which will give hem access to all content on the site.
+When a User first registers for Neoflix they will should automatically be given a 30 day free trial which will give them access to all content on the site.
 After this free trial ends, they will be required to buy a Subscription which will automatically renew every 30 days unless the user cancels the subscription.

 The fact that the User has valid user credentials (in our case email and password) means that the API can correctly **authenticate** them.
 Although they have valid credentials, the absence of a current subscription means that we can't **authorise** their request.
 Authorisation may also extend to users who are under 18 years old but are trying to access adult content.